google/gapid/gapis/messages/en-us.stb.md

 The framebuffer is not available at this point in the trace.

+# ERR_DEPTH_BUFFER_NOT_SUPPORTED

+Reading the depth buffer is not supported for GLES 2.0.
+Use desktop replay instead.

 # ERR_NO_TEXTURE_DATA

 No texture data has been associated with texture {{texture_name}} at this point in the trace.